arimariojesus/Snake-Game/README.md

 Click directly on this link → [Snake Game](https://arimariojesus.github.io/Snake-Game/), and be directed to hosting the repository on github-pages.

 ## Contributing
 Do you want to contribute?
-How great, I'llgit  be happy for that 😃.
+How great, I'll  be happy for that 😃.

 After cloning & setting up the local project you can push the changes to your github fork and make a pull request.